DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Introduction

+The contributions of this paper can be summarized as follows: \begin{itemize} \item We propose the first application of the \gls{dip} paradigm to a image forensic problem, to the best of our knowledge. \item We adapt the \gls{dip} denoising pipeline to work in case of known multiplicative noise. \item We propose a \gls{prnu}-aware image anonymization technique that outperforms the state-of-the-art on the Dresden dataset and is the runner up on Vision. \item We propose a \gls{prnu}-blind image anonymization technique that reduces \gls{prnu} traces around image edges in contrast to other methods in the literature. \item We propose a method that allows forensic analysts to select the trade-off between image quality and anonymization capability depending on the working scenario. \end{itemize}

 The rest of the paper is organized as follows.
-In Section \ref{sec:background}, we provide the reader with the background concepts useful for understanding the core of the proposed methodology.
-In Section \ref{sec:methodology}, we present the details of the proposed scheme.
-In particular, we first define the inverse problem we aim at solving, then we devise a processing pipeline to obtain the target PRNU-free image.
+In \cref{sec:background}, we provide the reader with the background concepts useful for understanding the core of the proposed methodology.
+In \cref{sec:methodology}, we present the details of the proposed scheme.
+In particular, we first define the inverse problem we aim at solving, then we devise a processing pipeline to obtain the target \gls{prnu}-free image.
 Finally, we describe the architecture design along with the optimization strategies.
-In Section \ref{sec:experiments}, we describe the considered experimental setup.
-In Section \ref{sec:conclusions}, we report all the numerical results achieved with our experiments.
-Eventually, in Section VI we draw our conclusions.
+In \cref{sec:experiments}, we describe the experimental setup; in \cref{sec:results}, we discuss all the achieved results, compared with State of the Art solutions.
+Eventually, in \cref{sec:conclusions} we draw our conclusions.